basmalaazab/HandTalk/README.md

 > (static Spaces are still free); it isn't deployed as a public Space for
 > that reason.

-Without `character_to_prediction_index.json` present next to `app.py`, the demo shows raw predicted token ids instead of letters — drop that file in to get readable text output.
+`character_to_prediction_index.json` is included next to `app.py`, so the demo shows readable letters instead of raw token ids.

+> **Known limitation:** prediction accuracy is noticeably lower in this live
+> demo than during training/evaluation.
+The model was trained on the
+> competition's pre-processed landmark sequences (fixed lighting, camera
+> angle, and offline MediaPipe extraction); the live demo extracts landmarks
+> from a webcam in real time under different conditions, and the fixed
+> 60-frame buffering window doesn't always line up with how fast someone
+> spells.
+Improving this — e.g. fine-tuning on real webcam data or making
+> the buffering window adaptive — is listed under future improvements.

 ---